 The Firm represents clients before the Ninth Circuit Court of Appeals.
-Several of Mr. Rocha’s appellate cases are published opinions and their impact has extended beyond solely his client.
+Juan has argued several cases bore the Ninth Circuit.
+His appellate advocacy has resulted in published opinions and their impact has extended beyond his client.
 In United States v.
-Aguilar-Reyes, for example, the Ninth Circuit held that Arizona’s definition of “alien smuggling” was over-broad--meaning it criminalized more conduct than the federal government--when compared to the federal law's definition of “alien smuggling.”
-The Ninth Circuit’s decision in Aguilar-Reyes has benefited scores of noncitizens by reducing the amount of time spent in federal prison and limiting the government from placing noncitizens in deportation proceedings.
-In United States v.
-Shirley Morgan, the Ninth Circuit, in a published opinion, admonished the United States Border Patrol for photographing the defendant next to the seized contraband and for failing to offer an explanation for this practice.
+Aguilar-Reyes, for example, the Ninth Circuit held that Arizona’s definition of “alien smuggling” was over-broad--meaning it criminalized more conduct than the federal government's definition of the same phrase.
+The court's decision in that case has benefited scores of noncitizens by reducing their federal prison sentence and limiting the federal government from civilly prosecuting non U.S. citizens.

-Our Ninth Circuit practice also includes filing Petitions for Review for clients with immigration cases.
-The Firm's appellate practice extends to representing clients before the Board of Immigration Appeals (BIA).
-The Firm has been successful in obtaining remands from both the Ninth Circuit and the BIA for clients in these proceedings.
+We also assist clients that want to appeal their immigration case to the Board of Immigration Appeals (BIA) and file petitions for review--a type of appeal from the immigration judge to a federal appeals court.
+Juan has been successful in obtaining remands from both the Ninth Circuit and the BIA for clients in appellate proceedings.